DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 When exceptions are not handled in Controllers, they are returned to the caller as exception stack traces.
-Spring Boot supports Global exception handling, where-in we can choose the message and http status to return, based on types of exceptions.
+Spring Boot supports Global exception handling, where-in we can choose the message and http status to return, based on type of exceptions.

 {% highlight java %}
 @RestControllerAdvice